HSCTarou/hsctarou.github.io/_posts/2020-07-31-HackPark-Writeup-TryHackMe.md

 - The target IP is ```10.10.203.246```.
 - The login form path will be ```/Account/login.aspx```.

 For the rest, we will have to do a little research on the login page.
-Using the Developer tools from our browser we can see how the login form send the request.
+Using the Developer tools from our browser we can see how the login form sends the request.

 The network tab will show the request method whenever we make a submit on the login form.
 So, let's go ahead and make a request with the following params: